openstack/charm-guide/doc/source/release-notes/zed.rst

    Always upgrade to the latest stable charms before making any major changes to your cloud and before filing bug reports.
 Note that charm upgrades and OpenStack upgrades are functionally different.
-For instructions on performing the different upgrade types see :doc:`cdg:upgrade-overview` in the :doc:`cdg:index`.
+For instructions on performing the different upgrade types see :doc:`../admin/upgrades/overview` page.

 .. contents:: Summary of changes:
    :local: